Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-\begin{thm}[\cites{Bha81, KM74, Lis75, Pog74}] Let $G\subseteq\Sym(\bP^n(\bF_q))$ be a subgroup.
-If $G$ contains $\mathrm{PSL}_{n+1}(\bF_q)$, then either $G\subseteq\mathrm{P\Gamma L}_n(\bF_q)$ or $G\supseteq \mathrm{Alt}(\bP^n(\bF_q))$. \end{thm}
+\begin{thm}[\cites{Bha81, KM74, Lis75, Pog74}] Let $G\subset\Sym(\bP^n(\bF_q))$ be a subgroup.
+If $G$ contains $\mathrm{PSL}_{n+1}(\bF_q)$, then either $G\subset\mathrm{P\Gamma L}_n(\bF_q)$ or $G\supset \mathrm{Alt}(\bP^n(\bF_q))$. \end{thm}

-Applying this result to the image subgroup $\sigma_q(\BCr_2(\bF_q))$, Cantat concluded that $\sigma_{q}$ is surjective by constructing an element $f\in\BCr_2(\bF_q)$ such that \begin{itemize}[itemsep=-3pt,topsep=5pt] \item $f$ does not preserve the collinearity on $\bP^2(\bF_q)$, \item $f$ induces an odd permutation on $\bP^2(\bF_q)$. \end{itemize} Our main goal in this section is to exhibit the construction of $f$ explicitly using input from the theory of primitive roots.
+Applying this result to the image $\sigma_q(\BCr_2(\bF_q))$, Cantat proved that $\sigma_{q}$ is surjective by constructing an element $f\in\BCr_2(\bF_q)$ which \begin{itemize}[itemsep=-3pt,topsep=5pt] \item does not preserve the collinearity on $\bP^2(\bF_q)$, and \item induces an odd permutation on $\bP^2(\bF_q)$. \end{itemize} Our main goal in this section is to exhibit the construction of $f$ explicitly using input from the theory of primitive roots by Cohen.

-This section is organized as follows.
-In \S\ref{subsect:birationalConicFiber} we consider a certain quadric surface $Q\subset \bP^3$; we construct a birational map $g:Q\dashrightarrow Q$ that preserves a conic fibration $Q\to \bP^1$, and satisfies certain properties.
-In particular, in \S\ref{subsect:spActionSmoothFiber} we explain how the map $g$ should behave on the special fiber of the conic fibration.
-In \S\ref{subsect:actionOnP2} we construct $f$ from $g$ by projecting from a point on $Q$, and prove Theorem~\ref{thm:realization} for the case of odd $q$.
-The characteristic $2$ case is treated in \S\ref{subsect:constrCharTwo}.